 The Office of the Dean of Students

 The Office of the Dean of Students provides a critical support system for students.
 The office’s programs and services enrich students’ overall experiences, and contribute to their persistence and growth.
 In partnership with the other Student Life departments (Residence Life & Housing, Student Activities & Cultural Programming, and Community Standards) the Office of the Dean of Students plays a dynamic role in the journey of discovery our students embark upon in college.

 The Office of the Dean of Students serves as a resource and advocate for students as they navigate college and pursue their academic and personal goals.
-The office advises Student Congress, BMSA, S.H.E.P.A.R.D., Brotherhood, and the media groups – The Cowl, PCTV, and WDOM.
+The office advises Student Congress, BMSA, S.H.E.P.A.R.D., Urban Action, and the media groups – The Cowl, PCTV, and WDOM.
 Additionally, the office oversees the development and implementation of the Division’s Contemplation & Communication and Cultural Agility programming (pillars II and III of The Friar Four).

 - Campus Clubs, Organizations & Programs: